aws-aemilia/CanaryTestOnly-DoNotTouch-preprod-ap-northeast-2/server/README.md

     1. Go to roles and select your role
     1. Add "AmplifyBusinessMetricsGetCredentials" policy
     1. Add "AmazonAPIGatewayInvokeFullAccess" policy
+    1. Add "AWSLambdaVPCAccessExecutionRole" policy
 1. Update your lambda
     1. Open lambda console and open your lambda
     1. Change timeout to 30 seconds
     1. Change memory to 256mb
-    1. Cange VPC to "Celsus-Internal"
+    1. Change VPC to "Celsus-Internal"
     1. Add "LambdaSubnet1" and "LambdaSubnet2"
     1. Add "awsamplify-tools" security groups
 1. Finally add the endpoint to /client/.env